LSJ Performance Cams

 "Stage 3 turbo Reverse Split" are 218/210 duration at .050" with .437/424" lift.
 These cams are intended for race setups with a large exhaust wheel and very free flowing exhausts.

-We have spent a lot of time degreeing these cams to make them optimal for our applications.
-If you buy Ecotec cams directly from Comp they WILL NOT come correct.
-This is why we dropped our GM cam line, they were not correct for the LSJ engine.
+Our cams have been cut with the correct keyway location so you will not need to install adjustable cam gears to get the cam timing set correctly.
+If you buy Ecotec cams directly from COMP Cams they WILL NOT come correct.
+This is why we dropped our COMP Cam cam line, they were never timed correctly for the LSJ engine.

 When timing Ecotec cams: